clarkgrubb/data-tools/README.md

 <a name="iconv"/>
 ## iconv

 The *data tools* expect and produce UTF-8 encoded data.
-Recall that 8-bit encoded ASCII is valid UTF-8.
+8-bit encoded ASCII is valid UTF-8.
 We can use `iconv` to convert a file in a different encoding:

     $ iconv -t UTF-8 -f UTF-16 foo.utf16.txt > foo.utf8.txt